 What happens during a breast reduction?

 Dr. Hendrick performs his breast reduction procedures under general anesthesia.
 Incisions are made around the areolas, in a vertical line from the areola to the crease, then along the natural breast crease.
-Dr. Hendrick then removes any excess skin, fat, and breast tissue.
-The breast is then reshaped and repositioned on the chest.
-The breasts are then evaluated for symmetry and the skin edges are sutured closed.
+Dr. Hendrick then removes excess skin, fat, and breast tissue.
+The breast is then reshaped and evaluated for symmetry before the skin edges are sutured closed.
 Bandages are then applied followed by a surgical bra.
+If your cosmetic goals also include raising the position of breasts on the chest wall, a mastopexy (breast lift) may be included in your treatment plan.

 What can I expect during recovery from a breast reduction?